 How to Colour Your Hair at Home: Expert Tips on Colouring Your Hair at Home

-We know colouring your own hair at home can be hard at the best of times, so we wanted to share our professional expertise on everything you really need to know to get the best result.
+We know colouring your own hair at home can be hard at the best of times, so we wanted to share our professional expertise on everything you really need to know about the best way to colour at home.
 From how to choose the right shade for you, how to cover roots or just refresh and the best application techniques.
 Read on for Josh's tips to become your own at home colour pro.